jerry81/codeingame/AI/G06-ice-and-fire/notes.md

   - our units are idle

 - tower tracking
-  - store towers
+  - store towers - done
-  - if enemy has tower then allow l3 unit
+  - if enemy has tower then allow l3 unit - done
   - l3 unit target towers priority
   - l1 and l2 units avoid tower protected squares

 - tower building

+- refactor anything that uses a point to use a point

 # observations

-- built mines on chokepoints
+- built towers on chokepoints
 - running out of money still an issue
 - when unit has no path it may block other possibly more useful units
 - in a long game, the enemy built lots of towers